argoproj-labs/hera/docs/walk-through/pydantic-support.md

 de-serializing features of Pydantic when running on Argo.
 Your functions can return objects that are serialized, passed to another `Step` as a string argument, and then de-serialized in another function.
 This flow can be seen in [the callable scripts example](../examples/workflows/scripts/callable_script.md).

+The new experimental Runner IO feature provides a way to specify composite inputs using the class fields, which become the template's inputs.
+Read more in the [Script Runner IO guide](../user-guides/scripts-runner-io.md).